JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 ## Migration from an interface with constructor function to a functional interface

-> Support for callable references to functional interface constructors is [Experimental](components-stability.md).
-> It may be dropped or changed at any time.
-Opt-in is required (see details below), and you should use it only for evaluation purposes.
-> We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-47939).
->
-{type="warning"}

 Starting from 1.6.20, Kotlin supports [callable references](reflection.md#callable-references) to functional interface constructors, which adds a source-compatible way to migrate from an interface with a constructor function to a functional interface.
 Consider the following code: